Download Georgia Institute of Technology Kaltura

 Download Canvas Assistant and turn Georgia Tech Kaltura lectures into exam-ready study material.

-Download, transcribe, and summarize lectures in one click.
+Download, transcribe, and understand your lectures faster.

-Download University of Melbourne Canvas Videos
+Download Video from University of Massachusetts Amherst Canvas

 Download University of Minnesota Canvas